todogroup/todogroup.org/content/en/blog/steering-committee-2025-members.md

 On behalf of the TODO community, we extend our deepest thanks to Leslie for her invaluable stewardship in the TODO Steering Committee.

 ## Process and Results Breakdown

+Each year, the Steering Committee holds elections, with members serving two-year terms.
+The SC comprises both elected and appointed seats.
+This year, we had one elected and two appointed seats to fill.

 The Steering Committee Election took place in mid-October, and anyone could become a candidate by submitting an application form that closed in early October.
 The form was shared via community mailing lists, Slack, and social media.
 Participation was open to all, and more information can be found in the [TODO governance repo](https://github.com/todogroup/governance).